ublue-os/bluefin/README.md

 ### Roadmap and Future Features

-- Fedora 38 will be the initial release and will be considered ALPHA
+- Fedora 38 will be the initial release and will be considered Beta
 - Fedora 39 is the target for an initial GA release

 These are currently unimplemented ideas that we plan on adding: